• About

 Localities

-Taylor incorporates the suburbs of Andrews Farm, Angle Vale, Bolivar, Buckland Park, Davoren Park, Edinburgh, Edinburgh North, Elizabeth North, Globe Derby Park, Macdonald Park, Penfield, Penfield Gardens, Smithfield, Smithfield Plains, St Kilda, Virginia and Waterloo Corner.
-It also includes portions of Munno Para West and Port Gawler.
+Taylor incorporates the suburbs of Andrews Farm, Angle Vale, Bolivar, Buckland Park, Davoren Park, Edinburgh, Edinburgh North, Globe Derby Park, Macdonald Park, Penfield, Penfield Gardens, Smithfield Plains, St Kilda, Virginia, and Waterloo Corner.
+It also includes parts of the suburbs of Munno Para West, Port Gawler, and Smithfield.

 History